-The smirky cat illustrations are adorable.
+The smirky cat illustrations are adorable and must be noted.